Why my custom submit action doesn't work?

 In this article, I want to share some gotchas when creating a custom submit action in the Sitecore Experience Forms.

 One of the features present in both WFFM and Experience Forms is the submit action (in WFFM they are called save actions) which are additional actions performed when a form is submitted.
-Altough, the Sitecore 9 – Update 1 brought a new submit action – Send Email Campaign Mesage – Experience Forms still lacks some very important submit actions that are present in the WFFM.
+Although, the Sitecore 9 – Update 1 brought a new submit action – Send Email Campaign Message – Experience Forms still lacks some very important submit actions that are present in the WFFM.

 In the same manner WFFM enabled you to create custom save actions, Experience Forms also enables you to create custom submit actions.
 If you want to get started with custom submit actions please read the following walkthroughts:

 - Walkthrough: Creating a custom submit action

 - Walkthrough: Creating a custom submit action that updates contact details